Scrambling and Performance Coaching

 Snowdonia is a great location for a scrambling weekend, as it offers a wide range of scrambles from gullies to exposed ridges, with many finishing on or close to summits.
 Routes will be chosen on the day to suit the weather and the group, but could include the North Ridge of Tryfan, Crib Goch or Y Gribin, alongside some lesser known rocky ridges.
 These routes are grade 1 scrambles, putting them within the reach of adventurous hillwalkers with average fitness.

-Day 1 (Friday): Your Explorers Connect host will welcome you at the bunkhouse from 6pm, where you’ll meet the rest of the group, have a brief for the weekend ahead, and hang out for the evening.
+Day 1 (Friday): Your Explorers Connect host will welcome you at the lodge from 6pm, where you’ll meet the rest of the group, have a brief for the weekend ahead, and hang out for the evening.
 Dinner on the first night is not included as people tend to arrive at different times, but there are pubs nearby and some self-catering facilities on site.

-Day 2 (Saturday): Breakfast will be served at the bunkhouse’s on-site rustic cafe.
+Day 2 (Saturday): Breakfast will be served at the lodge’s on-site rustic cafe.
 A highly-experienced psychological performance coach will join you to deliver a talk to introduce the cognitive behavioural techniques, mindfulness skills, and relaxation methods that will help you develop mental strength as a hillwalker and explorer.
 You’ll then walk to a nearby location for some roped climbing and hill reps to simulate different challenging situations that each require different facets of mental strength.
 You’ll head to a nearby cafe for a spot of lunch, before jumping into a minibus and venturing out for a full afternoon of scrambling to test what you’ve learned in a real environment.
-A hearty dinner will be served when you return - back at the bunkhouse cafe.
+A hearty dinner will be served when you return - back at the lodge’s cafe.

 Day 3 (Sunday): On Sunday morning, after breakfast, you’ll head out for a full day of scrambling up one of the areas fantastic routes.
 This could be a guided traverse of the classic Crib Goch or the North Ridge of Tryfan North Ridge, depending on weather and group confidence levels.
-You’ll return to the bunkhouse for 4pm at the latest, to allow you to travel home before the weekend is over.
+You’ll return to the lodge for 4pm at the latest, to allow you to travel home before the weekend is over.

 The psychological performance coaching element of the weekend will be delivered by dual-qualified consultant clinical psychologist and climbing instructor Rebecca Williams.
 Rebecca teaches cognitive-behavioural techniques, mindfulness skills, relaxation, as well as using graded exposure in a safe, supportive way to help to overcome any fears that may appear on the mountain.
 You can read more about her approach in her blog for UK Climbing.